HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 | Heavy  | 2d6   | 2     | 15    |

 ### Armour
 A slot of armour costs 30 GP and grants a d6 Armour Die.
 These Armour Die can be gambled to avoid damage, becoming chipped when lost.
-Chipped armour may be repaired with a Kit during a Feast.
+Chipped armour may be repaired with an Armourer's Kit during a Feast.
 ### Shields
 Shields may be raised as an action, allowing you to Gamble with their Armour Dice.